-Scarano Boat Building designs and builds period wood, aluminum, composite and steel boats, Coast Guard certified for public transportation and excursions.
+Scarano Boat designs and builds period wood, aluminum, composite, and steel boats, Coast Guard–certified for public transportation and excursions.
 Scarano Boat has developed a national reputation for modern wood construction.
 The business was founded by John Scarano in 1974 and Richard Scarano joined the company in 1984.
 Scarano Boat has found a niche in the production of replica sailing vessels, and certified passenger vessels with classic styling and appointments.

 At Scarano, we take pride in our adaptability and craftsmanship.
-We work in a wide variety of materials from wood to composites, aluminum and steel.
-We have been working with carbon fiber and kevlar since the early 1980s and we have over a quarter century of experience with composites.
-This allows us to create and build fast vessels with a combination of excellent strength to weight ratios while maintaining high safety standards.
+We work in a wide variety of materials from wood to composites, aluminum, and steel.
+We've been working with carbon fiber and kevlar since the early 1980s and have over a quarter century of experience with composites.
+This allows us to create and build fast vessels with a combination of excellent strength-to-weight ratios while maintaining high safety standards.

-It is our goal to give our customers vessels which combine the best of old world charm and today's most advanced, proven technologies.
+It is our goal to give our customers vessels that combine the best of old world charm and today's most advanced, proven technologies.